Pennsylvania’s Municipal Waste Planning, Recycling, and Waste Reduction Act.

 904 Grant Information

-The 2014 904 Grant round will be open in the Summer of 2014 with deadline scheduled for the end of September-2014.
+The 2014 904 Grant round will be open in the June of 2014 with deadline scheduled for the end of September-2014.
 Please check back for updates and grant availability.

 The Luzerne County Solid Waste Management Department is available to assist municipalities with the preparation of 902 and 904 Grant applications, completion of the Annual Report and the evaluation of or planning for recycling programs.
 We can help in preparing, producing or presenting education programs for any project or group the municipality wishes to promote.